Given ‘n’ vertices and ‘m’ edges of a graph. Find the minimum number and maximum number of isolated vertices that are possible in the graph.

 - Construct a graph from given degrees of all vertices

 - Find if there is a path between two vertices in a directed graph | Set 2

 - Find if there is a path between two vertices in an undirected graph

 - Calculate number of nodes between two vertices in an acyclic Graph by DFS method

 - Find two disjoint good sets of vertices in a given graph

-- Minimize cost to color all the vertices of an Undirected Graph using given operation
+- Minimize cost to color all the vertices of an Undirected Graph

 - Check if every vertex triplet in graph contains two vertices connected to third vertex

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please Improve this article if you find anything incorrect by clicking on the "Improve Article" button below.